 The good news is that there aren’t any studies that show that it can harm you or your baby during pregnancy.

-But while that’s reassuring, we don’t have data to prove Azo is safe for pregnancy either – as research has only been done on animals not humans.
+But while that’s reassuring, we don’t have data to prove Azo is completely safe for pregnancy either – as research has only been done on animals not humans.

 This means that generally, a doctor will only prescribe it if the benefits outweigh the potential risks.

 Is it safe to take Azo Cranberry pills during pregnancy?

 Cranberry supplements and pregnancy have a complicated relationship.

 While this study found them generally safe, it found a potential correlation between cranberry and vaginal bleeding in pregnancy (though the study was not able to come to a firm conclusion about this correlation).

 Because we’re not totally sure if they can be harmful to you or your baby, health practitioners may advise against them for now.

 It’s also best to treat supplements like Azo Cranberry with a bit of caution.

 Although they seem like a “natural” alternative, supplements vary in strength and aren’t regulated in the same way as medications.